viboes/std-make/doc/proposal/expected/expected_LWG_design_issues.md

 # Acknowledgements

-We are very grateful to the LWG, and in particular to Geoff Romer, for raising this design issues that are the "raison d`être" of this paper.
+We are very grateful to the LWG, and in particular to Geoff Romer, for raising these design issues that are the "raison d`être" of this paper.

 Special thanks and recognition goes to Technical Center of Nokia - Lannion for supporting in part the production of this proposal.

 # References